bluescarni/heyoka/doc/breaking_changes.rst

 The ``propagate_grid()`` functions of the adaptive integrators now require the first element of the time grid to be equal to the current integrator time.
-Previously, in case of a difference between the integration time and the first grid point, heyoka would propagate the state of the system up to the first grid point with ``propagate_until()``.
+Previously, in case of a difference between the integrator time and the first grid point, heyoka would propagate the state of the system up to the first grid point with ``propagate_until()``.

 If you want to recover the previous behaviour, you will have to invoke manually ``propagate_until(grid[0])``